LotharieSlayer/telebot/README.md

 ```

 # Notes
-I don't use Scenes and WizardScene in theses plugins examples, I think they are too complex for nothing, but I may be wrong and feel free to integrate it, i'm open to PR!
+These example plugins do not utilize Scenes and WizardScene.
+I believe they add unnecessary complexity, but I could be mistaken.
+Feel free to integrate them; I'm open to pull requests!

-Also like [WhatThePhoqueBOT](https://github.com/LotharieSlayer/wtpbot), another bot in this same plugins system way but for Discord, I may have the attention to make MongoDB integration, but for the moment I think it is too overkill.
+Similar to [WhatThePhoqueBOT](https://github.com/LotharieSlayer/wtpbot), another bot using this plugin system, but for Discord, I might consider integrating MongoDB.
+However, at the moment, I think it might be overkill.

-# Librairies
+# Libraries
 - [Telegraf](https://github.com/telegraf/telegraf)
 - [Enmap](https://github.com/eslachance/enmap)

 # License (CC BY-NC-ND 4.0)